Ergotropic advantage in a measurement-fueled quantum heat engine: Introduction

 In recent years, quantum measurements \cite{Jacobs2014,nielsen2010quantum} have attracted increasing attention due to their ability to mediate energy exchange—either as work extraction \cite{Opatrny2021} or as effective heat transfer.
 Measurement-induced energy injection can mimic the role of a hot reservoir, provided the measured observable does not commute with the system Hamiltonian \cite{YiJ2017,DAS2019,Anka2021,Linpeng2024}.
 Importantly, such engines operate without feedback control, distinguishing them from Szilard-type engines \cite{Szilard1929,Kim2011,Leff2004}.
 Related developments include quantum refrigerators and cooling protocols \cite{Buffoni2018,elouard2025_1}, weak and continuous measurement schemes \cite{Jacobs2006_1,Allahverdyan2011,ferraz2025}, non-ideal measurements \cite{Panda2023} and work-fluctuation analyses \cite{Debarba2019}.
-Measurements further induce entropy production, probe–system correlations, and raise questions about associated energetic costs \cite{Jacobs2012,Latune2025}.
-The classification of measurement-induced energy exchange and its role as a fueling mechanism \cite{Bresque2021} remains an active research direction.
+Measurements further induce entropy production, probe–system correlations, and raise questions about associated energetic costs \cite{Jacobs2012, ChandPRE2017, Latune2025}.
+The classification of measurement-induced energy exchange and its role as a fueling mechanism \cite{Bresque2021,Serra2022} remains an active research direction.

-The present work extends the measurement-fueled engine \cite{YiJ2017,DAS2019, Behzadi2020} by using weak quantum measurements on a coupled-qubits system while exploiting the active nature of the post-measurement state of the system.
-We incorporate an ergotropy-extracting stroke \cite{Allahverdyan004,Francica2017,Biswas2022,Touil2022,Hadipour2024,choquehuanca2025} after the measurement stroke, thereby upgrading the four-stroke cycle into a five-stroke cycle.
-With measurements on the spin components along specific directions, we highlight the thermodynamic advantage of the ergotropic stroke by comparing the performance of five-stroke engine with the four-stroke (without ergotropy) as well as a three-stroke (without adiabatic strokes) cycle.
+{ The main idea of our investigation is that after the non-selective quantum measurement injects heat into the working medium, the latter may be left in a non-passive or active state.
+From this state, it is possible to extract work by a unitary process in which the Hamiltonian of the system undergoes a cyclic evolution and the maximum work so extracted is known as the ergotropy \cite{Allahverdyan004}.} The present work extends the measurement-fueled engine \cite{YiJ2017,DAS2019, Behzadi2020} by using weak quantum measurements on a coupled-qubits system while exploiting the active nature of the post-measurement state of the system.
+We incorporate an ergotropy-extracting stroke \cite{Francica2017,Biswas2022,Touil2022,Hadipour2024,choquehuanca2025} after the measurement stroke, thereby upgrading the four-stroke cycle to a five-stroke cycle.
+With measurements on the spin components along specific directions, we highlight the thermodynamic advantage of the ergotropic stroke by comparing the performance of the five-stroke engine with the four-stroke (without ergotropy) as well as a three-stroke (without adiabatic strokes) cycle.